griffw00/griffw00/README.md

 ### About me 🍄
 🎓 Currently obtaining a second degree in Computer Science (BCS) @ UBC
 🎓 Class of 2023 - Microbiology and Immunology @ UBC
-⚽️ In my free time, you'll catch me playing soccer, swimming, going to the gym, watching anime, or grinding video games
+⚽️ In my free time, you'll catch me playing volleyball, fishing, going to the gym, watching anime, or grinding video games

 ### Currently learning 👨‍💻
 Firebase and Tailwind

-### Looking for a Winter 2026 Internship! ❄️
+### Looking for a Summer 2026 Internship! ☀️

 <!--